-Oh, those dating after divorce stories.
+Oh, those stories of dating after divorce.
 On television and in movies, they can be oh-so-lovely, and surprisingly reminiscent of fairy tales.

 Come on.
 You know how the script goes in these films.

 The newly divorced woman falls into the arms of the handsome younger man...
 The working single mom has a fling that turns into a relationship...
 Sex rejuvenates the single mom, and usually without too many complications.

 We have only to look at "How Stella Got Her Groove Back" or "Sex and the Single Mom."
 For that matter, we could look to pop culture.

 Care to spell Tamra Barney and Eddie Judge, of Real Housewives of Orange County?

 I dare say the reality for most of us is at least one heartbreak following divorce.
 We find ourselves in a rebound relationship - mistakenly thinking it will become permanent, feeling our way through residual negativity that more rightly belongs in the old relationship, and in general... feeling our way as we process our losses.